KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 3, Overviews per highlight.md

  <kbd><img src="images/image-p3-006.png" width="100%"/></kbd><br/><sub>*Two metadata worlds in a single overview.
 Red box: KB links to KB's collection highlights.
 Blue box: Wikimedia links to KB's collection highlights.
 Screenshot Wikipedia d.d.
 02-04-2021*</sub>

-14) For each (public domain) highlight, an **gallery page with all individual images** is available, on which the images are presented in the correct order.
+14) For each (public domain) highlight, an **gallery page with individual images** is available, on which the images are presented in the correct order.
 Above the images a block of Wikidata-driven metadata for the entire work is displayed, including links to KB sources.
 Very handy to quickly and easily get an overview of the entire highlight.
 See for example the galleries of [Buiten!
 Waar de vogels fluiten](https://commons.wikimedia.org/wiki/Buiten!_Waar_de_vogels_fluiten) (*Outside!
 Where the birds are singing*) or the [Wolfgang Hopyl Book of Hours](https://commons.wikimedia.org/wiki/Book_of_hours_Wolfgang_Hopyl).

  <kbd><img src="images/image-p3-008.png" width="100%"/></kbd><br/><sub>*Gallery page for [Buiten!
 Waar de vogels fluiten](https://commons.wikimedia.org/wiki/Buiten!_Waar_de_vogels_fluiten).
 Screenshot Wikimedia Commons d.d.
 02-04-2021*</sub>